-Alexander Isley leads our team of designers, writers, and planners, establishing the strategic and creative vision in our work.
+Alexander Isley leads our team of designers and writers, establishing the strategic and creative vision for our work.

 Alex holds a degree in Environmental Design from NC State University and a BFA from The Cooper Union in New York.
 He has taught graphic design, typography, and exhibit design at Cooper Union, RISD, and the School of Visual Arts.
-He has served as a lecturer and critic in the graduate program of the Yale School of Art.
+For over fifteen years he served as a lecturer and critic in the graduate program of the Yale School of Art.

 In 1993 Alex was named an inaugural member of “The I.D.
 40,” a survey of the country’s leading design innovators.
-His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, and the Library of Congress.
+His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, the Poster House Museum, the Letterform Archive, and the Library of Congress.

 Alexander Isley is a recipient of the New York Art Directors Club Herb Lubalin Memorial Award for Art Direction and Design, the NEA International Design Education Fellowship, the SEGD Global Design Award, the Webby Award, and the Federal Design Achievement Award.
 He is past president of AIGA (the professional association for design) New York and is an AIGA Fellow.

 In 1998 Alex was elected to membership in AGI (Alliance Graphique Internationale), an international association of designers who represent the highest level of professional achievement.

 In 2014 he was awarded the profession’s highest honor, the AIGA Medal, in recognition of lifetime achievement and contributions to the field.

 In a recent Graphic Design: USA magazine poll, Alex was named by his peers as one of the most influential designers of the past 50 years.

 Donald Trump has called his work “a piece of garbage.”